 What are we working on now?

-This summer, the County has been working with USFWS to review applications for projects that occur in areas where pocket gophers may exist.
+On April 8, 2014, the U.S. Fish and Wildlife Service (USFWS) listed four subspecies of the Mazama pocket gopher under the federal Endangered Species Act.
+This summer, the County has been working with USFWS to review applications for projects in areas where pocket gophers may exist.
 The County does not currently require applicants to hire professional biologists to perform site visits.
 If a biologist’s survey is necessary, USFWS will make a formal request in writing.

 County and USFWS staff conduct site visits to determine if gophers are present and if so, whether the proposed project would have an impact on their habitat.
-USFWS sends the County a letter stating weekly which projects have been cleared with respect to gophers, and which projects may require additional technical assistance or planning.
+Site visits are used as a screening tool by Thurston County staff to assist the applicant (Chapters 24.05.027 & 17.15.320 TCC).
+USFWS sends a letter to the County every week stating which projects are “good to go” with respect to gophers, and which projects may require additional technical assistance or planning.

 April 9, 2014